IRC: Modern IRC

-After its golden era during the 1990s and early 2000s (240,000 users on QuakeNet in 2004), IRC has seen a significant decline, losing around 60% of users between 2003 and 2012, with users moving to newer social media platforms like Facebook or Twitter, but also to open platforms like XMPP which was developed in 1999.
-Certain networks like Freenode have not followed the overall trend and have more than quadrupled in size during the same period.
+After its golden era during the 1990s and early 2000s (240,000 users on QuakeNet in 2004), IRC has seen a significant decline, losing around 60% of users between 2003 and 2012, with users moving to social media platforms such as Facebook or Twitter, but also to open platforms such as XMPP which was developed in 1999.
+Certain networks such as Freenode have not followed the overall trend and have more than quadrupled in size during the same period.
 However, Freenode, which in 2016 had around 90,000 users, has since declined to about 9,300 users.

 The largest IRC networks have traditionally been grouped as the "Big Four"—a designation for networks that top the statistics.
 The Big Four networks change periodically, but due to the community nature of IRC there are a large number of other networks for users to choose from.